lawrennd/old_talks/_uq/includes/mountain-car-simulation.md

 \notes{As we can see the random linear controller does not manage to push the car to the top of the mountain.
 Now, let's optimize the regret using Bayesian optimization and the emulator for the reward.
-We try 50 new parameters chosen by the EI.}
+We try 50 new parameters chosen by the expected improvement acquisition function.}

 \notes{First we initizialize a Gaussian process emulator.}